What is 6PIC?

 Taekia Glass, Program Director firstname.lastname@example.org

-The Changemakers Council is a leadership group of elected teens representing each 6PIC program.
-This council will drive a youth-led community agenda for Highland Park and shape the vision for the Six Points Innovation Center.
+City Builders youth will drive a youth-led community agenda for Highland Park and shape the vision for the Six Points Innovation Center.